-Courts.
-His successes in the courtroom have been featured on CBS 60 Minutes, CNN Presents, ABC World News Tonight, CBS 48 Hours, National Public Radio and KYW News Radio.
+Michael J. Malloy is a graduate of West Catholic High School, Villanova University, and Widener University School of Law.
+He has successfully handled numerous complex and high-profile criminal cases in State and Federal Courts.
+His successes in the courtroom have been featured on CBS 60 Minutes, CNN Presents, ABC World News Tonight, CBS 48 Hours, National Public Radio, and KYW News Radio.
 He has also been featured in articles in the New York Times, Chicago Tribune, Los Angeles Times, Philadelphia Inquirer, and Delaware County Daily Times.

-In 2005 and 2006 he was featured on CNN Presents and 48 Hours.
-As featured in Philadelphia Magazine, he has been annually selected as a Pennsylvania Super Lawyer, a designation for being one of the top 5% of lawyers in the state by his peers.
+In 2005 and 2006, both CNN Presents and 48 Hours highlighted Mr. Malloy’s work.
+He is also an annual Top Lawyers” selection in Philadelphia Magazine, he has been annually selected as a Pennsylvania Super Lawyer, a designation for being one of the top 5% of lawyers in the state by his peers.

 He has worked with and been co-counsel with some of the preeminent attorneys of our time such as F. Lee Bailey and Alan Dershowitz.